cg-gdsc/FAQ/Readme.md

 ## When opening a Tutorial, the Sagemaker studio seems to be stuck in the state "Starting notebook kernel"

-- The image that we use is very big, it therefore can take some time to load.
-If it wasn't loaded after 10 minute, try to refresh your browser.
+- It takes about 3-5 minutes to start a new kernel session so please be patient.
+If it wasn't loaded after 10 minutes, try to refresh your browser.
 - If it still loads, try to shut down all running apps / instances.

 ## AWS CLI doesn't work in sagemaker studio notebooks